Top 16 Tourist Spots and Best Things to do in Vigan, Ilocos Sur

 Visit the Bantay Bell Tower

 This bell tower sits on top of a hill overlooking Bantay, Vigan, hence the name.
-Bantay Bell Tower stands beside the St. Augustine Parish which is one of the oldest churches in Ilocos Sur.
+Bantay Bell Tower stands beside the St. Augustine Parish, one of the oldest churches in Ilocos Sur.

 Visitors can climb the bell tower and enjoy the open skies of Vigan.
 Tourists who didn’t climb the tall structure can take postcard-worthy shots instead.